citelity.Join waitlist →

 Free AEO Content Score

-Paste content or URL → 0-100 score across 10 AEO factors + 3 prioritized quick wins.
+Paste content or a URL → a 0-100 score across ten AEO signals, with the fixes worth doing first.

 Score your content